Make Study Abroad Part of Your Mason Experience

 Included in the Program Fee:

-- Tours, guest lectures, workshops, meetings, networking opportunities and field trips
+- Tours, guest lectures, workshops, meetings, networking opportunities

 - International airfare and daily personal expenses